laravel/nova-docs/1.0/resources/file-fields.md

 By default, Nova will use the `Storage::url` method to determine the URL that should be used to display image previews on the resource detail screen and edit form.
 However, you may customize the generation of this URL using the `preview` method.

 The `preview` method accepts a callable which should return the preview URL.
-The field's underlying column value is passed to the callable as the first parameter, the name of the field's storage disk is passed as the second parameter:
+The field's underlying column value is passed to the callable as the first parameter, while the name of the field's storage disk is passed as the second parameter:

 ```php
 use Laravel\Nova\Fields\Image;